beteje/LAP_DelayEstimation/README.md

   Note that for each scale this function estimates the time-varying delay for the whole signal, Gaussian smooths the estimate then aligns the signals using _imshift_ and repeats for the next scale.

-- _Delay_Est_ allows comparison of the two using the data generated in _Simple_EMG_Model_
+- _Delay_Est_ allows comparison of the two using the data generated in _Signal_Generation_
-   - The _Simple_EMG_Model_ generates multiple channels of data with a choice of different conduction velocities (and hence delays)
+   - The _Signal_Generation_ generates multiple channels of data with a choice of different velocities or delays

 - _/LAP_Kalman_ contains the code for the LAP + Kalman Filter described in APSIPA_2019